porchlogic/porchLogic/README.md

 ## about
-porchLogic will launch publicly soon as an MIT-licensed repo, so that it can grow as a visual language and interface.
+porchLogic will launch as an MIT-licensed repo, so that it can grow as a visual language and interface.
+Once it becomes a useable public beta, the repo and installers will be posted publicly and on porchlogic.com

 porchLogic is using SourceCred to analyze the graph of contributions to this project: